TOUGH QUESTIONS NO ONE WANTS TO ASK

 Many who grew up in religious families have been taught, directly or indirectly, that it isn’t okay to ask God tough questions.

-They learned by words or by example that you're not allowed to have angry or doubtful thoughts about the Divine.
+They learned by words or by example that you shouldn’t have angry or doubtful thoughts about God, so your important questions get stuffed down or denied.

-What makes it more painful is when the person who harmed you is a father, brother, a lover, a minister, or a friend - because in Christianity’s sacred text, these relationships are used to show how God wants to connect with people.
+If the person who hurt you is a family member, a lover, a minister, or a friend, it’s even harder to heal because in Christianity’s sacred text, God used these relationships to show how He connects with people.

 IF THIS IS TRUE OF YOU